Customizations

 Step 2

-, create a custom template file.
-The custom template's filename can either be cover
+Under the directory you set as custom_template_path, create a custom template file.
+The custom template's filename can either be cover or the document type.

 In the cover template file, write your preferred template syntax into it.